miloszhoc/Test-Data-Generator/README.md

 # Test-Data-Generator
 Chrome and Opera extension for quick test data generation.

+When you click the "Refresh" button it automatically copies text from the output field into your clipboard.

 ## Features:
 * Male full name generator (Polish)
 * Female full name generator (Polish)